 We got a lot of weird looks when we told our friends and family we were starting our trip out by backpacking in Colombia; looks that said things like “so, you’re starting a coke ring?” and “but you know there’s plenty of coke in San Francisco, right?“

 Despite the worst assumptions made by our friends and families (love you guys, thanks a lot), we aren’t interested in coke (like … at all.
 Why is that still a thing?
-It’s 2016, not 1985), and it’s not why we wanted to visit Colombia.
+It’s not 1985 anymore), and it’s not why we wanted to visit Colombia.

-After 1 month of gringo-ing around in our new favorite country (here’s our Colombia itinerary, if you’re curious) we’ve made some observations -- with love and affection, we swear -- about backpacking in Colombia.
+After 1 month of gringo-ing around in our new favorite country (here’s our Colombia itinerary, if you’re curious) and 5 subsequent trips (yeah, it turns out that we LOVE Colombia) we’ve made some observations – with love and affection, we swear – about backpacking in Colombia.

 Psst… We’ve got a ton of other resources for your Colombia backpacking trip that you’ll want to look!